-You will need the following ingredients to make these Pork Tacos Al Pastor: Pork Tenderloin, Pineapple, Red Onion, Oil, Light Brown Sugar, Chipotle Pepper, Ground Cumin, Oregano Leaves, Salt and Tortillas.
+You will need the following ingredients to make this Pork Tacos Al Pastor recipe (see recipe card for quantities): Pork Tenderloin, Pineapple, Red Onion, Oil, Light Brown Sugar, Chipotle Pepper, Ground Cumin, Oregano Leaves, Salt and Tortillas.

-🥣 How do I make these Pork Tacos Al Pastor
+🥣 How to make Pork Tacos Al Pastor

 Place pork tenderloin on a foil-lined baking pan.